orkunaran/House_Prices_Advenced_Regression/README.md

 ## Models and Results

 My approach to the dataset was able to get a RMSE score of 0.13204 which placed me at 4311th place from 13447 competitors.
 As a beginner and self-taught data enthusiast, this was my first regression analysis (probably 3rd or 4th data analysis with ML).
+I learnt a lot by doing this kaggle, and had lots of fun doing it.
+I hope I could transfer my joy to the notebook, and made it fun and easier to read for you guys.

+Thank you for your time.